In a recent conversation with a very long standing friend she described my former life in terms I’d never considered before.

 The structure wasn’t sound.
 The lack of my own foundation caught up to me and it all came crashing down.

-So I started.
-We started.
-Call us the three little pigs, I guess.
 No straw, no sticks… The three of us started placing bricks.

 There are very specific things in my life today that keep me safe and sane.
-Not just from cocaine, mind you, but from the deep despair that I lived for most of my life seeking comfort in serving difficult people.
+Not just from cocaine, mind you, but from the deep despair that I lived for most of my life in seeking comfort from difficult people.
 Brick by Brick, day by day.
 Gratitude always.
-Acceptance to aid me with my toxic relationship with suffering.
-Connection.
+Acceptance to aid me in holding boundaries between me and my toxic relationship with suffering.

 To people who are safe and understanding.
 To people who enrich our lives as we do theirs.
 To people we can learn from and grow with.
 To people with whom we can disagree in healthy conversation.
+Where there’s no competition.

-To myself and my values.
+I stay connected to myself and my values.
 To my beliefs without pushing them on others.

-To the collective energy that some call omnipotent, I connect to the earth.
+In great gratitude for the collective energy that some call omnipotent, I connect to the earth.
 I listen to and pick up energy.
 I reflect on the signs the universe sends us daily.

 And I trust the process when I’m struggling.
 That’s faith.